Aakashchauhan90/Tweet_Sentiment_Logis_regress_from-scratch/README.md

 The cost function F does this by comparing how closely the output Ŷ is to the label Y.

 Update the parameters and repeat the whole process until your cost is minimized.

+# Preprocessing
+Use of stemming and stop words for text pre-processing

+First, I remove all the words that don't add significant meaning to the tweets, aka. stop words and punctuation marks.
+In some contexts you won't have to eliminate punctuation.
+So you should think carefully about whether punctuation adds important information to your specific NLP task or not.
+Stemming in NLP is simply transforming any word to its base stem